platinprotocol/solidityGEO/README.md

 # Solidity GEO

-Solidity GEO is a library that allows to operate with geospatial objects in Solidity.
-It is inspired by PostGIS and its design principles are derived from PostGIS as much as possible.
-Solidity GEO's main focus is effectively storing geo primitives on the chain and operating with them with the minimum amount of gas required.<br/>
+Solidity GEO is a library that enables operation with geospatial objects in Solidity.
+Its design principles and patterns are based on the highly reliable and popular PostGIS.
+Solidity GEO's main focus is effectively expressing geospatial primitives on chain and enabling operations with a minimal amount of gas required.<br/>

 Solidity GEO currently has  **polygons** and **circles** implemented.<br/>